Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 by downloading and running a graphical SSH application.

-### METHOD 2: Connecting To Your Matrix Account From Seneca Computer Lab
+### Method 2: Connecting To Your Matrix Account From Seneca Computer Lab

 **NOTE: This section requires you have access to a Seneca computer lab on campus.
 If you don't have access to a Seneca computer lab this semester, then you can skip this section**